Contact Seiwakai Karate Silicon Valley

 Kei car life with our Nissan in Omagari Daisen

-After navigating by taxi and rideshare earlier in the week, we followed the example of our Australian hotelmates and rented a Kei car—a practical move for tired legs and wallets alike.
-While navigating Japan requires an international driver’s license and focus, the countryside roads of Daisen made it a manageable and scenic experience.
+After navigating by taxi and rideshare earlier in the week, we followed the savvy example of our Australian hotel-mates and rented a Kei car—a highly practical move for both tired legs and wallets.
+While driving in Japan requires an international driver’s license and intense focus, the serene countryside roads of Daisen made it a manageable and scenic experience.

-To my surprise, I fit comfortably in the compact vehicle (though I don’t recommend anyone sit behind me).
-The backseat was quickly filled by my dōgi and gear, making this an ideal setup for solo or duo travelers—not groups.
+Thankfully, my commercial-grade driving experience, backed by early-life road training with the CHP, helped immensely, and we easily survived the “tiny-car” experience.
+To my surprise, I actually fit comfortably in the compact vehicle (though I certainly don’t recommend anyone try to sit directly behind me).
+The backseat was quickly filled by my dōgi and gear, making this an ideal setup for solo or duo travelers, but definitely not for groups.

-Day Four of the Seiwakai Annual International Gasshuku saw a change of scenery and a welcome break from the intense training schedule.
-After a day of rest and relaxation on Saturday, July 19th, the group reconvened for training on Sunday, July 20th, at the Kamioka Gymnasium in Daisen.
-This shift was necessitated by the national election committee using the Omagari Budokan and gymnasium.
+Day Four saw a change of scenery and a welcome break from the intense physical schedule.
+After a necessary day of rest and recovery on Saturday, the group reconvened for training on Sunday at the Kamioka Gymnasium in Daisen.
+This sudden venue shift was necessitated by the national election committee commandeering the Omagari Budokan for official use.

-The Kamioka Gymnasium provided a unique opportunity for local members, particularly juniors and those preparing for the upcoming JKF Gojukai national competition.
-They were able to demonstrate their kata before Fujiwara Shuseki Shihan and the international contingent, showcasing their skills and dedication.
+The Kamioka Gymnasium provided a unique opportunity for the local members—particularly the juniors and those preparing for the upcoming JKF Gojukai national competition.
+They were able to demonstrate their kata directly before Fujiwara Shuseki Shihan and the entire international contingent, beautifully showcasing their skills and dedication.

-The group returned to Kamioka, by this point, attendees felt the deep burn of training.
-There is something about exhaustive training in that it teaches the Karate player to relax and reserve their energy, saving it to release for explosive techniques.
-The fatigue gave way to wisdom: as any seasoned Karateka knows, economy of motion and relaxation precede explosive power.
-This is a long tried and true discipline of training, crucial for those preparing for the Seiwakai Shinsa (testing) the next day.
+When the group returned to Kamioka, attendees were truly feeling the deep, muscular burn of cumulative training.
+There is a profound lesson in exhaustive training: it inherently teaches the Karate player to relax, reserve their energy, and save it to release only for explosive techniques.
+The sheer fatigue gave way to wisdom.
+As any seasoned Karateka knows, economy of motion and physical relaxation must precede explosive power.
+This is a long-tried and true discipline of training, absolutely crucial for those preparing for the intense Seiwakai Shinsa (testing) scheduled for the following day.

-That morning, Fujiwara Shihan reviewed and lectured on Reishiki 礼式 (proper etiquette) and seiza 正座 (formal seated posture) and Zarie (seated bowing).
-He continued with Karatedo being a Budo, emphasizing that manners, respect and humility are not add-ons, but the foundation of Karate-dō as a martial way and the ultimate goal of the art.
-He stressed and urged at all participating international Sensei to impart these lessons home, their dojo and community to their students.
+That morning, Fujiwara Shihan stepped away from physical mechanics to review and lecture on Reishiki 礼式 (proper etiquette), Seiza 正座 (formal seated posture), and Zarei 座礼 (seated bowing).
+He passionately reinforced that Karatedō is a Budo.
+He emphasized that manners, respect, and humility are not mere “add-ons,” but rather the absolute foundation of Karate-dō as a martial way—and the ultimate goal of the art itself.

-This emphasis on etiquette and respect highlights the cultural and philosophical depth of Karatedo beyond its physical techniques, reinforcing its role as a path for personal development and community building.
+He strongly urged all participating international Senseis to impart these crucial philosophical lessons back home to their dōjōs and local communities.
+This emphasis on etiquette highlights the immense cultural depth of Karatedō far beyond its physical techniques, reinforcing its role as a lifelong path for personal development.

-Returning to the familiar Omagari Budōkan 大曲武道館, there was a palpable mix of ease and anticipation among participants.
-The smooth, well-equilibrated floor—far more forgiving than the slightly sticky surface at the Kamioka facility—allowed everyone to move more freely and focus on their final day of training and testing.
-This change in environment set a positive tone, enabling practitioners to channel their energy into the culmination of the week’s efforts.
+Returning to the familiar Omagari Budōkan 大曲武道館, there was a palpable mix of ease and anxiety among participants.
+The smooth, well-equilibrated wooden floor—far more forgiving than the slightly “sticky” surface at the Kamioka facility—allowed everyone to move freely and focus entirely on their final day of testing.
+This familiar environment set a positive tone, enabling practitioners to fully channel their energy into the culmination of the week’s exhaustive efforts.

-The final day traditionally marks the Shinsa 審査 (testing) period for many attendees.
-I was exempt this year, having successfully earned my Seiwakai Gōjū-Ryū Karatedō 誠和会剛柔流空手道 7th Dan 七段 the previous summer in 2024.
-At that time, I was unknowingly contending with a torn MCL and a 25 mm cyst on my meniscus—issues beyond the chronic knee problems I was already aware of.
-Despite the pain, I persevered through the grading and achieved a positive result.
-With hindsight and a greater awareness of my condition now, I believe I could have delivered an even stronger performance.
-Nevertheless, I remain grateful for both the opportunity and the outcome.
+The final day traditionally marks the Shinsa 審査 (testing) period.
+I was officially exempt this year, having successfully earned my Seiwakai Gōjū-Ryū Karatedō 誠和会剛柔流空手道 7th Dan 七段 the previous summer in 2024.
+At that time, I was unknowingly contending with a torn MCL and a 25 mm cyst on my meniscus—major issues compounding the chronic knee problems I was already managing.
+Despite the severe pain, I persevered through the intense grading and achieved a positive result.
+With the benefit of hindsight and a greater awareness of my physical condition now, I believe I could have delivered an even stronger performance.
+Nevertheless, I remain deeply grateful for both the opportunity and the outcome.

-The evening following the grading was celebrated with the annual Seiwakai International Enkai 宴会—a cherished tradition featuring a banquet-style meal, drinks, and lively conversation.
-As in the previous year, entertainment was provided by “Japan’s Number One Magician,” whose blend of comedy and sleight of hand once again left the room filled with laughter and amazement.
-His act, both humorous and delightfully cliché, ensured that every attendee departed with a smile, even if still puzzled by his tricks.
+The evening following the grading was celebrated with the annual Seiwakai International Enkai 宴会—a cherished tradition featuring a massive banquet-style meal, drinks, and lively international camaraderie.
+As in the previous year, entertainment was provided by “Japan’s Number One Magician,” whose unique blend of comedy and sleight of hand once again left the room filled with laughter and amazement.

-After the Enkai, some members returned to their lodgings to prepare for departure, while others continued on to Nijikai 二次会 (afterparty) at one of the many local karaoke establishments.
-I participated only briefly, abstaining from alcohol as I had driven to the venue.
-For me, safety always takes precedence—especially when navigating on the opposite side of the road from what I am accustomed to—so it was a sober and uneventful end to the night.
+After the Enkai, while some members returned to pack, others continued on to the Nijikai 二次会 (afterparty) at local karaoke establishments.
+I participated only briefly, strictly abstaining from alcohol as I had driven to the venue.
+Safety always takes precedence—especially when navigating dark rural roads on the opposite side of the street—resulting in a sober, peaceful end to the night.

-The next morning was devoted to returning the rental car and boarding the Shinkansen 新幹線 from Omagari Station 大曲駅 to Sendai Station 仙台駅, where we planned to secure another vehicle and reunite with our JKF Gōjūkai 日本空手道連盟剛柔会 family for the next stage of our journey.
+The next morning was devoted to returning the rental car and boarding the Shinkansen 新幹線 from Omagari Station 大曲駅 to Sendai Station 仙台駅, where we planned to reunite with our JKF Gōjūkai 日本空手道連盟剛柔会 family.

 2025 JKF Gojukai Gasshuku in Sendai Japan